12 Posts to Plan Your Trip to Mexico | Blog | Guanajuato | Mexico | Queretaro | San Miguel de Allende | Travel

-ago?
-Because it’s still one of the best written movies out there with film locations around Guanajuato City, San Miguel de Allende and Queretaro (where we currently live).
-These three cities represent the heart of Mexico with their Baroque architecture, natural beauty and local life.
+Why would I talk about a movie produced almost two decades ago?
+It’s still one of the best-written movies with film locations around Guanajuato City, San Miguel de Allende, and Queretaro.
+These three cities represent the heart of Mexico with their Baroque architecture, natural beauty, and local life.

 Disclosure: Some links may be affiliate links where we receive a super-small commission at no additional cost to you if you click through and make a purchase.
 We call this our Chocolate & Churro Fund.